You can help stop hunger

 From Thursday to Saturday (27th to 29th November), the town’s foodbank’s volunteers will be at the store from 9am to 5pm to collect food donations.
 Customers will be given a special selected shopping list when they enter Tesco’s and asked to pick up an item of non-perishable food, such as long-life milk, cereal, tinned foods, sugar, tea and coffee, before donating it at the end of their shop.

 All the food from the foodbank collection goes directly to the local Long Eaton & Sawley foodbank, and is then provided to people in the area who are struggling to put food on the table.

-The Long Eaton & Sawley foodbank relies entirely on donations of food and money from schools, churches, supermarkets, firms and individuals.
-It provides emergency food supplies for three days to local families, single parents and individuals in crisis, in exchange for vouchers, obtained from front-line care professionals, such as health visitors, social workers, church leaders and community workers.
+“The Long Eaton & Sawley foodbank offers a vital lifeline to individuals and families in crisis,” explained Peter Lindahl, a spokesperson for the charity.
+“It provides emergency food supplies for three days to those in crisis, in exchange for vouchers, obtained from front-line care professionals, such as health visitors, social workers, church leaders and community workers.